codex-storage/codex-js/README.md

 ## Breaking changes

-- Version 0.1.0 introduce download strategy to support browser and Node JS.
+- Version 0.1.0 introduce upload strategy to support browser and Node JS.

 ## How to use